ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     delete
-      Removes security categories from the profile.
+      List of security categories to remove from the profile.

       | **required**: False
       | **type**: list